A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 We now consider SBM changes for the reflection operation $\sigma_h$, where the mirror plane passes through the center of mass of the finite cluster and its normal vector points towards the positive $c$-axis.

-For an atom lying in the reflection plane atom, when the displacement is parallel to the mirror plane, $\sbm_{\sigma_h}[\mu_d] = 0$ regardless of the displacement magnitude $d$, which is consistent with the blue curve in Fig.~\ref{fig;reflection_distortion}.
+For an atom lying in the reflection plane atom, when the displacement is parallel to the mirror plane, $\sbm_{\sigma_h}[\mu_{\vec{d}}] = 0$ regardless of the displacement magnitude $d$, which is consistent with the blue curve in Fig.~\ref{fig;reflection_distortion}.

 In contrast, when displacing an in-plane atom orthogonally to the mirror plane (as depicted by the yellow curve), $\sbm^{JS}_{\sigma_h}[\mu_{\vec{d}}]$ increases and rapidly converges, reaching a value of approximately $0.072$ when $d=0.60$~\AA.
-In this case the SBM reaches its disjoint plateau at a value of $D$.
+At this displacement, the atomic density and its reflection are effectively disjoint.

-When considering a displacement vector angled at 45 degrees from the plane (as illustrated by the red curve), in scenarios of small $d$ values, $\sbm^{JS}_{\sigma_h}[\mu_{\vec{d}}]$ primarily depends on the $c$-component of the displacement vector.
-Thus the curve rises more slowly and reaches the plateau at $\cos \theta D$, where $\theta$ is the angle the displacement vector makes with the reflection plane normal.
+When considering a displacement vector angled at $45$ degrees from the plane (as illustrated by the red curve), the $\sbm^{JS}_{\sigma_h}[\mu_{\vec{d}}]$ primarily depends on the component of the displacement vector normal to the plane, $d_{\perp}=d\cos\theta$, where $\theta$ is the angle between the displacement vector and the normal.
+Consequently, the curve rises more slowly compared to the orthogonal case.

 The behavior of $\sbm^{JS}_{\sigma_h}[\mu_{\vec{d}}]$ for small displacements is shown in \fig{reflection_sqrt2}.
 In this figure we also show the curves obtained by multiplying $d$ by $\cos\theta = 1/\sqrt{2}$.
 The scaled curves lie on top of each other as expected, showing that it is just the $c$ component of the displacement that contributes to the SB.